 Each Fund is subject to stock market risk, which is the chance that stock prices overall will decline.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
 Each Fund's target index tracks a subset of the U.S. stock market, which could cause the Fund to perform differently from the overall stock market.
 In addition, each Fund's target index may, at times, become focused in stocks of a particular market sector, which would subject the Fund to proportionately higher exposure to the risks of that sector.
-Indexes that focus on growth stocks or value stocks will not necessarily perform in the same way as the broader S&P 500 Index.
-Both growth and value stocks have the potential at times to be more volatile than the broader markets.

 Stocks of publicly traded companies are often classified according to market capitalization, which is the market value of a company's outstanding shares.
 These classifications typically include small-cap, mid-cap, and large-cap.
 It is important to understand that there are no "official" definitions of small-, mid-, and large-cap, even among Vanguard fund advisors, and that market capitalization ranges can change over time.

 The asset-weighted median market capitalization of each Fund's stock holdings as of August 31, 2023, was: